anburton/lathe-thread-gears/README.md

-The % speed reduction from Gear A to Gear B is Gear A/Gear B or gears_used[3]/gears_used[2] Likewise the % speed reduction from Gear C to Gear D is Gear C/Gear D or  gears_used[1]/ gears_used[0] Since this is a compond gear with Post 1 shared by Gear C and Gear B the two ratios are multiplied resulting in gear_ration formula below
+The % speed reduction from Gear A to Gear B is Gear A/Gear B or gears_used[3]/gears_used[2] Likewise the % speed reduction from Gear C to Gear D is Gear C/Gear D or  gears_used[1]/ gears_used[0] Since this is a compond gear with Post 1 shared by Gear C and Gear B the two ratios are multiplied resulting in gear_ratio formula below

 gear_ratio = gears_used[3]/gears_used[2]*gears_used[1]/gears_used[0]
 ![](img/gearnm.jpg)